vega/vega-lite-api/docs/api/layer.md

 CSS color property to use as the background of the entire view.

-__Default value:__ none (transparent)
+__Default value:__ `"white"`

 <a id="config" href="#config">#</a>
 <em>layer</em>.<b>config</b>(<em>value</em>)

 Vega-Lite configuration object.
 This property can only be defined at the top-level of a specification.

 <a id="data" href="#data">#</a>
 <em>layer</em>.<b>data</b>(<em>data</em>)